Law of Russia: Judicial decisions, judicial practice and explanations of supreme courts

-Russia is a civil law country; and, strictly speaking, decisions rendered by courts are not binding on other courts.
-However, the lower courts generally follow the principles established by the supreme courts.
-Moreover, according to Art.308.8 of the Code of Procedure in Commercial Courts, the Supreme Court can set aside a decision of a lower court on the grounds that this decision contravenes uniformity in interpretation of law as established by case law.
-In practice, but not in theory, precedents of the higher courts are becoming an important Russian law.
+Russia is a civil‑law country and, strictly speaking, decisions rendered by courts are not binding on other courts.
+However, lower courts generally follow the principles established by the supreme courts.
+Moreover, under Article 308.8 of the Code of Procedure in Commercial Courts, the Supreme Court may set aside a decision of a lower court on the grounds that it contravenes the uniformity in the interpretation of law as established by case law.
+In practice, but not in theory, the precedents of the higher courts are becoming an important source of Russian law.

 Judicial explanations of law

-The Russian Supreme Court has no authority to issue general "explanations" of the substantive law and procedural issues, absent a relevant "case or controversy" in front of them.
-Legal scholars also take part in these discussions, and the opinions of the judges and commentators are published and used as persuasive authority.
-This process is somewhat analogous to the discussion that scholars take in American Law Reports or in law reviews.
-The judges and scholars may codify what is practice, or more importantly address new issues of law to the lower courts and instruct them how to interpret these issues.
-The texts of the explanations of the law are published, and cited by many courts.
+The Russian Supreme Court has no authority to issue general 'explanations' of substantive law or procedural issues in the absence of a relevant 'case or controversy' before it.
+Legal scholars also participate in these discussions, and the opinions of judges and commentators are published and used as persuasive authority.
+This process is somewhat analogous to the discussion that scholars take part in American Law Reports or in law reviews.
+Judges and scholars may codify current practice or, more importantly, address new issues of law to lower courts and instruct them on how to interpret these issues.
+The texts of the explanations of the law are published and cited by many courts.
 In contrast, only selected judicial opinions are published.
-It is not clear which explanations are binding to lower courts, as there is a tension between the Constitution and federal law versus guiding explanatory principles.
-Still, lower courts that ignore relevant explanations will probably get reversed.
+It is not clear which explanations are binding on lower courts, as there is a tension between the Constitution and federal law, on the one hand, and guiding explanatory principles, on the other.
+Nevertheless, lower courts that ignore relevant explanations are likely to be reversed on appeal.

 Judicial review of laws for constitutionality by the constitutional court

-Judicial Review allows courts to declare unconstitutional laws void.
-Constitutional Courts are therefore negative legislators.
-The interpretations of the constitution in the decisions of the Constitutional Court are also authoritative and binding on the political branches.
-The ordinary or lower courts may also apply judicial review.
-Courts of general jurisdiction may decline to apply (1) any law that violates the Constitution and (2) any normative regulations, in particular subordinate regulations that contravene statutes.
+Judicial review enables courts to declare unconstitutional laws void.
+Constitutional courts thus act as negative legislators.
+The interpretations of the Constitution in the decisions of the Constitutional Court are also authoritative and binding on the political branches.
+Ordinary or lower courts may also exercise judicial review.
+Courts of general jurisdiction may decline to apply (1) any law that violates the Constitution, and (2) any normative regulations, particularly subordinate regulations that contravene statutes.
 The Supreme Court of the Russian Federation has jurisdiction to determine the constitutionality of regulations issued by government agencies.
-The Supreme Court has held that lower courts must evaluate the contents of applicable laws or other normative acts for their conformity to the constitution, and to apply the constitution where they conflict.
+The Supreme Court has held that lower courts must evaluate the contents of applicable laws or other normative acts for their conformity with the Constitution, and must apply the Constitution in cases of conflict.

 Other sources

 USSR legislation

-USSR legislation fills gaps as the new system is being put in place, and is purely transitional until the Russian parliament can add new laws.
-It cannot contradict legislative acts of RF.
+USSR legislation is used to fill gaps while the new legal system is being established, and is intended to be purely transitional until the Russian parliament can enact new laws.
+It must not contradict the legislative acts of the Russian Federation.

 Analogy

-Judges often reason by analogy, using the general principles of the law the codes to interpret provisions broadly.
+Judges often reason by analogy, applying the general principles of the law to interpret provisions broadly.